 I ate too much pumpkin pie last night.
 I woke up at 4 am with pain in my stomach.
 I did it again.
 I punished myself by overeating.
 Why am I craving pumpkin?
 Is there a nutrient in the pumpkin that I need?
 Or am I brainwashed by the pumpkin spice latte commercials?
 Is it … More Food is my frenemy

-The thing that really sucks about losing a close friend, besides obviously their death – is that it brings up all those other memories of feelings of losing others, the unresolved pain of losing a beloved grandmother, or the very rough breakup from a lover, or the ending of a job that you really liked, … More More Random thoughts on Grief
+Coffin icon (Photo credit: Wikipedia) The thing that really sucks about losing a close friend, besides obviously their death – is that it brings up all those other memories of feelings of losing others, the unresolved pain of losing a beloved grandmother, or a very rough breakup, or the ending of a job that you … More More Random thoughts on Grief

 If no one reads this, that’s ok.
 I am trying to make sense of it all.
 It might never make sense.
 My cousin died a month ago.
 I miss him very much.
 That’s to be expected.
 Googling around the internet, and going in the library, there are thousands of writings to “help” you through the grieving … More Random thoughts on Grief